jsadsad/Vision/notes/learningD3.md

 - D3 creates the __data__ property in the DOMElements.
 - `datum` adds that __data__ property
 - `data` appends the data individually in separate select elements.
+- `data` can take in an array or function that would return an array.

 # Simple Graph